 Brain imaging techniques, such as fMRIs, have shown that multilingual brains tend to activate the linguistic portion of their brains even when not engaged in linguistic tasks.
 This leads researchers to believe that the brain’s ability to connect skills tends to enhance cognitive function over time.
 Bilingual brains tend to show higher level of activation to auditory stimuli overall, which gives them an advantage in sensory processing.
 Even the actual structure of the brain is affected.

 Studies show that multilingual people have a higher density of grey matter in their brains, and older bilingual people usually have better-maintained white matter, even late in life.
 The cognitive control required to manage multiple languages seems to broadly impact neurological function and structure, fine-tuning cognitive control mechanisms and sensory processes.

 A study done at the University of Chicago demonstrated that bilinguals tend to make more rational decisions.
 As language contains nuance and subtle implications in its vocabulary that can subconsciously influence your judgment, thinking in your native language tends to be fraught with emotional biases.
 Interestingly, though, multilingual people tend to be less affected by such biases, especially in their second language.
 Bilinguals are able to draw from their understanding of a problem using both languages, which allows them to rely more on analytic processes than emotional linguistic cues.

 8. A more perceptive understanding of the world

-Multilingualism is seriously great for your brain
+Multilingualism is great for your brain

-As you can see, the cognitive benefits of multilingualism can potentially outweigh the massive effort of learning a new language.
+As you can see, the cognitive benefits of multilingualism can potentially outweigh the concerted effort of learning a new language.
 This is especially true when you find an effective and simple way to develop your linguistic skills.